NigelWGMajor/.vsix_nix/README.md

 ## Persistence

-If you save the treeview as xxx.upstream.json you can load it directly from the explorer by right-click `Load as Upstream Json` or double-clicking the file. the default folder is the workspace root, unless there is a.data folder there, in which case that will be preferred.
+If you save the treeview as xxx.upstream.json you can load it directly from the explorer by right-click `Load as Upstream Json` or double-clicking the file.
+The default folder for loading and saving is the workspace root, unless there is a `.data` folder there, in which case that will be used.
+Once a path has been chosen in a session it sticks.

 ## Requirements